 In this case, the gift would be a bribe, as the word should be translated from the scriptures.

-One should not accept a gift when the gift is of wicked nature.
+One should not accept a gift when the gift is of ill nature.

 When someone has abundance and they seek to gift for your cause, you might consider to accept not for your own sake, but for the sake of that by accepting, you have helped they who are providing.

-You have helped them because some people need to give in order to feel accomplished; to feel that they have done a good deed.
+Many people desire to help others.
+They may need to give in order to feel they have helped another; to feel that they have done a good deed.
 Or, they may desire to feel more confident about your wellbeing.

-Someone might see that you are missing a bag for your supplies, and offer that they have an additional bag with them which they have no use of. and, upon accepting: watch the smile which you have brought to their face!
+Someone might see that you are in need of shoes, and offer that they have an additional pair which they have no use of. and, upon accepting: watch the smile which you have brought to their face!

 By accepting a good deed, it may be that one has also given a good deed in return.